The right court shoes can improve traction, stability, and comfort while helping reduce fatigue and injury risk.

 Like pickleball paddles, different pickleball shoes work for different people.
 While all court shoes will perform better than other footwear on the court, it may take some trial and error to find the perfect shoe for your foot and style of play.

-Short answer, yes!
-As discussed before, there are many materials and styles of outsoles found on pickleball shoes but the majority of them are capable of thriving both indoors and outdoors.
-If a shoe is specially designed for one or the other it will be noted in the description on the product page.
+Yes.
+There are many materials and styles of outsoles found on pickleball shoes, but the majority of them are capable of thriving both indoors and outdoors.
+If a shoe is specially designed for one or the other, it should be noted in the product description.

 How do I test out my pickleball shoes while trying them on at home?